wso2/docs-is/en/docs/quick-starts/sso-for-saml-apps.md

-# Configuring Single Sign On Using SAML
+# Configure Single Sign On for a SAML Application

 This page guides you through configuring [single sign on authentication](insertlink) between two SAML web applications.
 This is demonstrated using two **sample applications** called Pickup Dispatch and Pickup Manager.